hyyperlite/fmg_api_easy/README.md

 #### Output and Formatting
 -   `--format`: Output format (`json`, `pretty`, `table`).
 The `fmg` script defaults to `pretty`.
--   `--table-fields`: Comma-separated list of fields for table output.
+-   `--fields`: Comma-separated list of fields to include in the output (all formats).
 -   `--table-max-width`: Maximum width for table cell content (default: 50).
 -   `--table-max-fields`: Maximum number of fields to auto-detect for tables (default: 6, `0` for unlimited).